 recommendations, Programme/Project Managers discuss and liaise with relevant parties, including senior management,

-other UNODC sections, donors, etc. and and prepare a Management Response (MR).
-The MR is included in a table in the final
+other UNODC sections, donors, etc. and prepare a Management Response (MR).
+The MR is included in a table in the final evaluation

-evaluation report, indicating whether each recommendation is accepted/partially accepted or rejected, together with action
+report, indicating whether each recommendation is accepted/partially accepted or rejected, together with action to be taken

-Managers are also responsible for the development of the Evaluation Follow-up
+Managers are also responsible for the development of an Evaluation Follow-up

 Plan (EFP) on the implementation of the evaluation recommendations.
 The EFP is prepared in the on-line evaluation management